ybakos/zuvuya-compositor/README.md

 do this, we used `wl_display_roundtrip` to help ensure that all of the events that we care about have indeed been received.

-Q:
-Why does wl_registry_get_version return 0, even after I've done a roundtrip?
+Q: Why does wl_registry_get_version return 0, even after I've done a roundtrip?
-Q: What are the two extra events from rountrip?
+Q: What are the two extra events from roundtrip?
 One is done, what is the second?

-### Step 3
+### Step 4

-The Wayland
-protocol provides the `struct wl_buffer` abstraction that encapsulates the chunk of memory that the client can draw on, and that the compositor can access.
+The Wayland protocol provides the `struct wl_buffer` abstraction that encapsulates the chunk of memory that the client can draw on, and that the compositor can access.